-- To gain an understanding of attachment theory and traumatic childhood adversity in a developmental context.
+- Gain an understanding of attachment theory and childhood adversity in a developmental and relational context

-- To understand the signs, impact and recovery interventions for early trauma.
+- Learn the signs, impacts and approaches to recovery and interventions for early trauma

-- An introduction to the principles and benefits of play therapy through an experiential approach
+- Describe the principles and benefits of play therapy

-- Strategies and skills to promote recovery and resiliency for children and families.
+- Attain strategies and skills to promote recovery and resiliency

 Spaces are limited.
 Contact us today to make a pencil booking if you are seeking funding approval.